Legal Link Staff

 Senior Staff Attorney

 Lauren Lofton is a Senior Staff Attorney at Legal Link.
 Lauren has dedicated their career to social justice nonprofits, and higher education.
 Lauren specializes in competency/wellness, and implicit bias in the legal profession.
 Lauren has trained advocates, community organizers, court staff, judges, lawyers, and social workers nationally on providing intersectional and impactful services.
 Lauren is the primary author of the Diversity, Equity, Inclusion (DEI) and Racial Justice Toolkit for Civil Legal Aid.
 They are a recipient of the National Association of Law School Professionals DEI award.
 They were named by the LGBT Bar Association as a “top 40 under the age of 40 lawyer.”
 Lauren received their J.D. and their B.A. in psychology, sociology and human development from University of California, Davis.
-They are a Black (biracial/mixed), out and proud LGBT+, non-binary person and member of the State Bar of California.
+They are a Black (biracial/white mixed), out and proud LGBT+, non-binary person, person living with non-visible disabilities, and part of the disability justice community.
+Lauren is also a member of the State Bar of California.

 Kate Crowley Richardson (she/her)